stm32duino/Arduino_Core_STM32/README.md

 # Arduino core support for STM32L082-based boards

 This repository is MCCI's version of https://github.com/stm32duino/Arduino_Core_STM32, adapted for the STM32L082.
 The BSP here targets the STM32L082 as used in the Murata CMWX1ZZABZ LoRa&reg; module, as further in the MCCI Catena&reg; LoRaWAN&trade; boards.
-The pinouts, etc., are therefore chosen to make the Catena 4551 closely compatible with the Adafruit Feather M0 LoRa.
+The pinouts, etc., are therefore chosen to make the Catena 4551, 4611 and 4612 (except 4801) closely compatible with the Adafruit Feather M0 LoRa.

 For general information, please check the stm32duino [README.md](https://github.com/stm32duino/Arduino_Core_STM32#arduino-core-support-for-stm32-based-boards), especially the [Getting Started](https://github.com/stm32duino/Arduino_Core_STM32#getting-started) section.